 Safety and Driver Aids

-My test vehicle came equipped with a Driver Assistance Package ($1,800) that added adaptive cruise control (which operates to a stop), lane keep assist, high beam assist and traffic sign recognition.
+My test vehicle came equipped with a Driver Assistance Package ($1,800) that added adaptive cruise control (which operates to a stop), lane keep assist, high beam assist, blind spot detection and traffic sign recognition.
 Audi's systems work as advertised.
 The lane keep assist operates subtly under most circumstances, keeping the car centered in its lane, not merely correcting after it strays.